 She joined Bionano from Exact Sciences, where she most recently held the role of Vice President, U.S. Managed Care and Reimbursement.
 Donna has obtained coverage and reimbursement for some of the most valued diagnostics of the last several decades.
 She received a bachelor’s degree in biology from Queens College and a master’s degree in organizational leadership from Mercy College.

-Vice President of Clinical and Scientific Affairs
+Vice President, Clinical and Scientific Affairs

 Alex Hastie is a PhD trained scientist who has focused on scientific advances in optical genome mapping for the past 12 years.